 - infrared photography – for capturing images invisible to the naked human eye;

-In this section you will find the most important information on infrared heating.
-Also check out the Frequently Asked Questions (FAQ) in each product specific section for further helpful information or ask one of our competent staff members.
+In this section, you will find the most important information on infrared heating.
+Also, check out the Frequently Asked Questions (FAQ) in each product-specific section for further helpful information, or ask one of our competent staff members.

-What are the advantages of infrared heating, how does it effect the micro climate in your room? read more here…
+What are the advantages of infrared heating, and how does it effect the micro climate in your room? read more here…

 In which fields is infrared heating used? what positive effects does it have to your body and health? read more here…